rprat-pro/MATools/README.md

-# MATimers library
+# MATools library

-MATimers is a library of timers in hierarchical form.
+MATools is a library of timers in hierarchical form.
 The goal is to capture the time spent in a scope/routine as many times as they are called.

-## HOW TO USE IT
+## MATimer

 ### Minimal requirement

 Two instructions are required to use MATimers:

 ```
-MATimer::timers::initialize();
+MATools::MATimer::initialize();

 ... code ...

-MATimer::timers::finalize();
+MATools::MATimer::finalize();
 ```

 These functions create the root MATimerNode and capture your application runtime.